-- Be appointed as a guardian if no one else is available to make a decision about treatment at the end of life for a person who has lost capacity.
+- Be appointed guardian if no one else is available to make decisions about treatment for a person who has lost capacity.
 Those decisions include medical treatment, palliative care and withdrawal of treatment.

 - Provide assistance and mediation services in relation to disputes about health care and/or medical treatment (including treatment at the end of life).

-For further information visit the Office of the Public Advocate.
+For more information visit the Office of the Public Advocate.